w3c/wai-quick-start/source/developing.html.erb.md

 {:.attach_permalink}
 ## Write code that adapts to user's technology

 Use responsive design to adapt the display to different zoom states and viewport sizes, such as on mobile devices and tablets.
 Avoid clipping and horizontal scrolling when font size is increased.
-A progressive enhancement approach will help ensure that core functionality and content is available regardless of technology being used.
+Use progressive enhancement to help ensure that core functionality and content is available regardless of technology being used.

 {::nomarkdown}
 <%= example 'Using media queries to adapt navigation' %>